Tanner253/DinoCMS2.2/README.md

 ---------------------------------
 ## We are deployed on Azure!
 https://prehistoricrealism.azurewebsites.net/
-cant fund anymore had to take down temporarily :( will be back up when the game gets updated **COMING SOON**
+cant fund anymore had to take down temporarily :( will be back up when the game gets updated **COMING SOON** -> game is updating 6/14 -> will relaunch site after alpha launch

 ---------------------------------
 ## Web Application